bgins/svelte-elementary-template/README.md

 To set up the GitHub publish action:

+1. Reigster the app with the CLI
-1. Export your machine key with `base64 ~/.config/fission/key/machine_id.ed25519`
+2. Export your machine key with `base64 ~/.config/fission/key/machine_id.ed25519`
-2. Add your machine key as a GH Repository secret named `FISSION_MACHINE_KEY`
+3. Add your machine key as a GH Repository secret named `FISSION_MACHINE_KEY`
-2. Update the `publish.yml` with the name of your registered app
+4. Update the `publish.yml` with the name of your registered app

 See the [Fission Guide](https://guide.fission.codes/developers/installation) and the publish action README for more details.